REDxEYE/decima-dmf/SPEC.md

 #### Field Specification

 - `name` (String): The name of the collection.
-- `enabled` (Boolean, optional): Defines if the collection is enabled or not.
+- `enabled` (Optional Boolean): Defines if the collection is enabled or not.
 By default, this field is set to `True`.
-- `parent` (Integer, optional): The index of the parent collection object within the `collections` array of the [DMFSceneFile](#dmfscenefile) class.
+- `parent` (Optional Integer): The index of the parent collection object within the `collections` array of the [DMFSceneFile](#dmfscenefile) class.
 If this field is not provided, it defaults to `None`, indicating that the collection has no parent.

 #### Structure